drashland/website-v2/docs/drash/v2.x/1_getting_started/3_lifecycle_diagram.md

     response that was generated throughout the request-resource-response lifecycle.
-  - Connector C means a service threw an error or ended early (via calling `this.end()`).
-If an error was thrown, then the flow will lead to Connector
-    A. If the service ended early, then the flow will lead to Connector B.
+  - Connector C means a service threw an error or ended early (via calling `request.end()`).
+If an error was thrown, then the flow will lead to Connector A. If the service ended early, then the flow will lead to Connector B.
 - Click on the diagram to view the full image.

 ## Diagram